 From 2011 and on, the dogs and I were always sick.
-I was taken by ambulance or private vehicle to the hospital multiple, multiple times, heart or breathing problems.
+I was taken by ambulance or private vehicle to the hospital multiple, multiple times with heart or breathing problems.
 Once at the hospital, the abuser took over the conversations with medical personal and me.
 What stands out with Moose, he was seen by a vet specialist for high blood pressure and retinas that were hemorrhaging.
 What stands out for Josie, she was seen by a vet specialist for breathing problems.
 My birds became sick and died.
 The animals and I all had the same symptoms and medical problems, that had us seeking medical help.
 The other person in the house would do nothing to help us.
 Patterns emerged for medical events happening to me and to my animals.

 In 2004 a K9 water detection and recovery class were offered in OH.
 It was decided that Instead of me flying to Finlay, OH, with Moose, we would drive and take our camper and make it a family trip and visit relatives who lived in WI on the way.

 The above photo is the spinal X-ray for Moose, my lead K-9.
 The photo shows cumulative severe damage from a traumatic spinal injury that first occurred in 04, caused by a very abusive man to a nationally known Search and Rescue K-9.
 Moose was in extreme pain, unable to walk or move when this happened.
 He was severely jolted backward by the leash that was attached to his collar, Moose screamed in pain.
 This incident happened on the weekend.
 I am so thankful to the wonderful holistic vet at Countycare Animal Complex, in Green Bay, WI who helped Moose with electo-acupuncture and chiropractic care, herbs, and other modalities.
 This incident caused severe damage done to Moose's spinal column which left him living the rest of his life in pain and needing different therapies, continued acupuncture treatments, pain meds, and pool therapy.
 The excuse for doing this was "Moose deserved it".